Scribbler

 1773 to 1800 was a period when there were too many unfateful events in the Maratha Empire.
 The ambitious Raghoba and his wife Anandbai created some strange set of events which resulted into Narayanrao the next Peshwa after Madhavrao die at the hands of his own infantry men.
 This event in the Maratha history is well known by the epithet "DHA cha MAA".
 An unfateful event which when reading you will question as to why such greed for power, but then in hindsight we always feel that things could have got better managed.

-Later we see some years of Raghoba as the Peshwa , his long standing wish of enjoying the Peshwaship finally became a reality but it did not last long.
-The tables turned and this ambitious son of Bajirao Ballal who had such an impactful career before the unfortunate death of Narayanrao spent his rest of the years in an abyss.
+Later we see some years of Raghoba as the Peshwa, his long standing wish of enjoying the Peshwaship finally became a reality but it did not last long.
+The tables turned and this ambitious son of Bajirao Ballal who had such an impactful career before the unfortunate death of Narayanrao spent the rest of his life in an abyss.
 He did make a few attempts to regain power with the help of the British but was never successful again.

 An important character in this time of 1773 to 1800 was not the Peshwa but his Phadnis named Balaji Janardan 'Nana' Phadnis (a Minister in the Peshwa administration) whose position in the Maratha Confederacy gave him an opportunity to enjoy even a bigger influence on things than the Peshwa.
 (He was the regent for the next Peshwa Sawai Madhavrao son of Narayanrao.)